rohitash-chandra/rohitash-chandra.github.io/_pages/about.md

 **Current Research Projects**

-**Bayesian deep learning for uncertain environments:** Develop novel learning algorithms for robust decision making given misinformation and uncertainty from the environment.
+**Bayesian deep learning for uncertain environments:**   We develop novel learning algorithms for robust decision making given misinformation and uncertainty from the environment.
 This provides a synergy of neural networks with modular, multi-task and transfer learning.
-Applications in dynamic and uncertain environments includes time series and pattern classification.
-We employ synergy of Bayesian inference with Markov Chain Monti Carlo (MCMC) methods to address uncertainty quantification in emerging deep learning methods.
+We employ   Bayesian methods to address uncertainty quantification in emerging deep learning methods.
 Collaborators: Prof. Sally Cripps, Centre for Translational Data Science; Prof. Junbin Gao, USyd Business School.

-**Solid Earth evolution:** The solid Earth evolution project considers Bayesian inference and machine learning for landscape dynamics (BayesLands).
+**Solid Earth evolution:** The solid Earth evolution project considers Bayesian inference and machine learning for landscape dynamics model (BayesLands).
 Collaborators: Prof. Dietmar Muller and Dr. Tristan Salles, School of Geosciences; Prof. Sally Cripps, Centre for Translational Data Science.

 **Reef modelling:** We provide uncertainty quantification estimation of free parameters using Bayesian inference for reef modelling (BayesReef).